MajekDev/HexNicks/README.md

 ## For the nerds...
 I mean devs :P

-PaperNicks does have an api and all commands trigger an event when executed.
+HexNicks does have an api and all commands trigger an event when executed.
 These events can be listened to the same way as other Bukkit events.
 You can see the events [here](https://github.com/Majekdor/HexNicks/tree/master/src/main/java/dev/majek/hexnicks/api).
 No JavaDocs yet.

 Event example:
 ```java